 May 032023

-This simple 6 LED VU meter using one transistor, allows us to visualize the level of an audio signal.
+This simple 6 LED VU meter using a single transistor allows us to visualize the level of an audio signal.
 Due to its few components, it is a cheap circuit and easy to build.
-The components are very common and very easy to obtain.
+The components are very common and easy to get.

 The interesting thing about this circuit is that it uses a single transistor as an active component, and its operation affects the behavior of the entire circuit.

-The progression of the illumination of the LEDs is linear, it is not logarithmic.
+The progression of the illumination of the LEDs is linear, not logarithmic.

-How does the 6 LED VU meter using a transistor works?
+How does the transistorized 6 LED VU meter work?

-The R1, C2 set helps to eliminate the small voltage variations that may exist before applying the signal to the base of the bipolar transistor Q1.
+The resistor R1 and capacitor C2 set helps to eliminate the small voltage variations that may exist before the signal is applied to the base of the bipolar transistor Q1.

-The diodes D1 to D5 create a voltage difference between each LED of approximately 0.6 volts.
-Thus, a LED will light up after the 0.6 volt increase to the whole set of LEDs.
-The transistor Q1 works in its active zone and ….
+Diodes D1 through D5 create a voltage difference of approximately 0.6 volts between each LED.
+Thus, an LED will light up after a 0.6 volt increase across the entire set of LEDs.
+Transistor Q1 works in its active region and …

-• The closer the collector-emitter voltage (VCE) is to the saturation region, the more LEDs will light up.
+• The closer the collector-emitter voltage (VCE) is to the saturation region, the more LEDs will light.

-• The closer the collector-emitter voltage (VCE) is to the cutting region, the fewer LEDs will light up.
+• The closer the collector-emitter voltage (VCE) is to the cutting region, the fewer LEDs will light.

-The collector-emitter voltage of the transistor that controls how many LEDs light up depends on the level of the audio signal applied to the base of the transistor.
+The collector-emitter voltage of the transistor, which controls how many LEDs light up, depends on the level of the audio signal applied to the base of the transistor.

 2N2222 NPN bipolar transistor Pin Out

-You may be interested in the 8 LED VU meter circuit or an Audio level indicator circuit.
+You may be interested in the 8 LED VU meter circuit or an Audio level meter circuit.

 List of 6 LED VU meter components